hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 Note the distance from speakers to Main Listening Position (MLP) is approximately 11 feet.

-Okay, so, the short story of my room is: I don't like seeing speakers when watching a movie.
+If the false wall part is odd to you, here's some background.
+I don't like seeing speakers when watching a movie.
 So, I built a false wall and used an acoustically transparent screen with speakers behind it.
 The wall is only 2x4's; no panels of wood or anything.
 Just a skeleton of a wall to give me something to attach the screen and acoustic treatment to.
 There is 2-inch wedge foam affixed to the 2x4 studs and between the false wall and back of the room are the front speakers (L/C/R & 18-inch subwoofers).

-Now that we have that out of the way, this is a list of my demo music:
+**My demo music:**

 |               Title               |          Artist          |                          Album                          |
 |:---------------------------------:|:------------------------:|:-------------------------------------------------------:|